jakepurple13/OtakuWorld/README.md

 - Stream and download Anime from various different video sites
 - Watch in a built-in video player
 - Cast Downloaded Videos to Chromecast Enabled Devices!

+### AnimeWorldTV
+- Stream Anime/TV/Movies from various different video sites
+- Watch in a built-in video player
+- Sync favorites with AnimeWorld
+- Includes an opening skipper (just skips ahead 90 seconds)
+- Available only on Android TV devices

 ### MangaWorld
 - Read Manga from various different manga sites